chdahlqvist/RSMmap/README.md

     Center radius of the last annulus considered in the RSM probability map estimation.
 The radius should be smaller or equal to half the size of the image minus half the value of the 'crop' parameter
+* interval: list of float or int, optional
+    List of values taken by the delta parameter defining, when mutliplied by the standard deviation, the strengh of the planetary signal in the Regime Switching model.
+    Default is [1].
+The different delta paramaters are tested and the optimal value is selected via maximum likelmihood.
 * pxscale : float
     Value of the pixel in arcsec/px.
 Only used for printing plots when 'showplot=True' in like_esti.